-Affiliate marketing is simply a way of earning a few bucks online—you get paid if someone clicks on a link that you own.
-The concept of affiliate marketing can also apply to real-world scenarios when, say, a mechanic gives you a discount for referring them to another potential customer.
+Before learning the history of affiliate marketing, let’s quickly explain what it’s all about.
+Affiliate marketing is simply a way of earning a few bucks online.
+People click on a link that you own.
+And you earn a commission.
+The concept of affiliate marketing can also apply to real-world scenarios.
+When, say, a mechanic gives you a discount for referring them to another potential customer.

 Compared to this, online affiliate marketing is more traceable.
 You could ask your customers about who referred them to you, but it’s really not that simple to keep track of it.

 Although affiliate marketing dates back to before the internet existed, it gained true momentum after the internet became more mainstream.

 Let us take a look at the history of affiliate marketing:

 In 1989, the affiliate marketing patent was granted to William J. Tobin.
 His first ever business was of lawn mowing, after which he joined the army.
 Later, he graduated from Adelphi University with a degree in business and created several startup companies thereafter.

 He eventually started his business, PC Flowers & Gifts Company, for which he created the first ever affiliate marketing program.
 Mr. Tobin is responsible for developing the original framework of affiliate marketing.
 And although some changes have been made over time, the basic concept hasn’t changed.